 Teachtoday in the Aktionsbund Digitale Sicherheit (Digital Security Action Alliance)

-In addition to these solutions, we also promote secure and responsible media use among children and young people with our Teachtoday initiative.
+In addition to these solutions, we also promote safe and responsible media use among children and young people with our Teachtoday initiative.
 The initiative supports children and their families with practical and everyday tips and materials.

-We consider it our obligation to take rigorous action against depictions of child abuse on the Internet.
+We consider it our obligation to take rigorous action against depictions of child abuse on the internet.
 We have been involved in an EU-wide fight against the depiction of child abuse since 2007 in the European Framework for Safer Mobile Use by Younger Teenagers and Children.
 Since 2008 we have been committed to combating the spread of such content together with other mobile providers in a global association.